 Example Daejiin portraits.

-They are true omnivores and can digest most things, including some non-foods like crystals, minerals, wood, and other semi-hard substances.
+Despite this, they are technically true omnivores and can digest most things, including some non-foods like crystals, minerals, wood, and other semi-hard substances.

 The Daejiin digestive system.

-Daejiin are capable of shapeshifting the rods and cones in their eyes in order to see different wavelengths.
-They by default can see all existing colors, but they can also use infrared vision and even see ultraviolet light or radio waves if desired.
+Daejiin are capable of toggling the many rods and cones in their eyes in order to see different wavelengths.
+They by default can see the entirety of the visible light spectrum, but they can also use infrared vision and even see ultraviolet light or radio waves if desired, allowing them to spot living things effortlessly at night.

 Most Daejiin have colorful blood & organs.
 They do not have to be red!
 The internal body has a slime or oobleck-like consistency, with varying textures, and sometimes containing glitter, metallic, tranlucent, or opalescent qualities similar to those of the substance stardust.